Gloompashcy/Practice-Hands/README.md

 # Practice Hands
-A Balatro mod that adds various new hand types, they typically use base game jokers or enhancements
+A Balatro mod that adds various new hand types, they typically use vanilla jokers or enhancements

 This mod requires the [latest steamodded alpha version](https://github.com/Steamopollys/Steamodded)

 # Current Progress
-Currently, 3 out of 6-7 planned hands and 4 out of 6-7 planned planets are implemented.
+Currently, 5 hands and 5 planets have been added.
+The next major release will increase this number to 8, following major releases will include bathes of 4 to 8 hands.

 # Added Hands
 ## Mingles
 These hands use wild cards to act as a fifth suit.
 A mingle is played by playing 5 cards, with one card from each suit and one extra wild card.
-They can be combined with a five of a kind or straight to create a different hand.
+They can be combined with a five of a kind, full house or straight to create a different hand.
-These are currently the only hands fully implemented.

 ## Flush Four
-This hand can only be played when you have to "Four Fingers" joker.
+This hand is an altered version of Flush Five with just four cards, it can only be played when you have Four Fingers.
-It is not completely implemented, though its planet is.

 ## More Hands to be Added